 The Rhine derby returned to the European stage again two years later – highlighting the golden periods that both clubs were going through in the 70s.
 This time it was in the semi-finals and Gladbach claimed a first-leg advantage in Cologne, with Allan Simonsen scoring twice in the 3-1 win.
 They would add to it with a 1-0 victory a fortnight later at the Böckelberg, going through to the final which they won 2-0 against Twente to lift their first continental honour.
 Having knocked out Cologne in the process will have only made the celebrations sweeter.

-6) Record in Gladbach’s favour
+6) All-time record in Gladbach’s favour

 Watch: The best of the Rhine derby